Sausage Cheddar Biscuits Recipe

 To freeze biscuits

-Completely cool baked biscuits on a wire rack before wrapping and freezing.
-To prevent the biscuits from drying out, wrap tightly in heavy-duty aluminum foil or pack in freezer bags.
+Baked biscuits should be completely cooled on a wire rack before wrapping and freezing.
+To prevent them from drying out, wrap them tightly in heavy-duty aluminum foil or pack them in freezer bags.

 To reheat